 On 9 September 2020 the UK government launched its National Data Strategy for consultation.
-It outlines the government’s framework strategy to drive the UK in building a world-leading data economy while ensuring public trust in data use.
-Responses to the consultation, which is open to organisations and individuals across the UK, will help expand the strategy’s evidence base, as well as its overall development.
+It outlined the government’s framework strategy to drive the UK in building a world-leading data economy while ensuring public trust in data use.
+Responses to the consultation, which was open to organisations and individuals across the UK, will help expand the strategy’s evidence base, as well as its overall development.

-We’ll be working in partnership with the Institute for Government, Ada Lovelace Institute, Royal Statistical Society and the Centre for Public Data, to hold some discussions around how the goals of the National Data Strategy can best be implemented for encouraging economic growth and innovation while also protecting and empowering people through ethics, good governance and regulation.
+We worked in partnership with the Institute for Government, Ada Lovelace Institute, Royal Statistical Society and the Centre for Public Data, to hold a series of discussion events around how the goals of the National Data Strategy can best be implemented for encouraging economic growth and innovation while also protecting and empowering people through ethics, good governance and regulation.
 We’ve collaboratively published our notes from this series here: Getting data right: perspectives on the UK National Data Strategy 2020.

-We’ll also be publishing think-pieces and blog posts by the ODI team on key aspects of data, society, policy, and the economy, and exploring how our manifesto could contribute to a National Data Strategy.
+We’ve also published think-pieces and blog posts by the ODI team on key aspects of data, society, policy, and the economy, and exploring how our manifesto could contribute to a National Data Strategy.

 Sectors and societies must invest in and protect the data infrastructure they rely on: how could this principle be realised in a national data strategy?